Dodgers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have been favored on the moneyline 76 total times this season.
-They've finished 45-31 in those games.
+- The Dodgers have won 46 of the 77 games they were favored on the moneyline this season (59.7%).

-- Based on this contest's moneyline, the Dodgers' implied win probability is 55.6%.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 53.5%.

-- In the 89 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 51 times (51-33-5).
+- In the 90 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 51 times (51-34-5).

 - The Dodgers have put together a 6-7-0 record against the spread this season (covering 46.2% of the time).